Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory

 In the absence of the three-body contact interactions for renormalization our results for the three-body binding energy exhibit considerable sensitivity to the cut-off variations.
-Figure~\ref{FIG-4} also compares our results with the regulator independent predictions for the $\Xi^- nn$ binding energy from the potential models~\cite{Garcilazo:2015noa,Filikhin:2017fog} which also rely on the two-body inputs from the Nijmegen ESC08c model analyses~\cite{Nagels:2015dia,Rijken:2016uon}.
-Our EFT eigenenergies reproduce the model predictions $B_3=2.886$~MeV of Ref.~\cite{Filikhin:2017fog} and $B_3=4.06$~MeV of Ref.~\cite{Garcilazo:2015noa} at the cut-off scales $\Lambda_c\approx 334$~MeV and $\Lambda_c\approx 465$~MeV respectively.
-The situation is clearly elucidated in Fig.~\ref{FIG-5}, where we plot the variation of $B_3$ as function of the input scattering length $a^{(1)}_{\Xi n}$ for several fixed cut-off values.
-The potential model predicted binding energy $B_3$, namely, in the range $2.886-4.06$~MeV, as demarcated by the horizontal band in the figure, is well constrained within the regulator range of $\Lambda_c\approx 334-465$~MeV.
-In particular, Table~\ref{tab:3} summarizes the $\Lambda_c$ values at which our EFT solutions reproduce several of the existing Faddeev calculations based model predictions for the $\Xi^- nn$ binding energy~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}.
-Although such a regulator range apparently seems well beyond the expected EFT hard scale, $\Lambda_H\sim m_\pi$, the potential model results may still be accommodated within the framework of a halo EFT having an extended domain of validity than standard ${}^{{\pi}\!\!\!/}$EFT.
-Consequently, such a modified EFT should have a larger breakdown scale, say, $\widetilde{\Lambda}_H\lesssim 500$~MeV, where interactions between the $\Xi$-hyperon and neutron are possibly dominated by two-pion ($\pi\pi$) or sigma ($\sigma$) meson exchange mechanisms, since one-pion-exchanges are naturally ruled out by isospin invariance in strong processes.
+Figure~\ref{fig-3} also compares our results with the regulator independent predictions for the $\Xi^- nn$ binding energy from the potential models~\cite{Garcilazo:2015noa,Filikhin:2017fog} which also rely on the two-body inputs from the Nijmegen ESC08c model analyses~\cite{Nagels:2015dia,Rijken:2016uon}.
+We find that our scale dependent eigenenergies from the STM equations reproduce the model predictions, namely, $B_3=2.886$~MeV of Ref.~\cite{Filikhin:2017fog} and $B_3=4.06$~MeV of Ref.~\cite{Garcilazo:2015noa} at the cut-off scales $\Lambda_{\rm reg}\approx 334$~MeV and $\Lambda_{\rm reg}\approx 465$~MeV respectively.
+The same result is demonstrated more conspicuously in Fig.~\ref{fig-4} where we plot the variation of the eigenenergy $B_3$ by (hypothetically) varying the scattering length $a^{(1)}_{\Xi n}>0$ for several fixed cut-offs $\Lambda_{\rm reg}$ excluding 3BF terms.
+The chosen potential model predicted range, $2.886~{\rm MeV} \lesssim B_3\lesssim 4.06~{\rm MeV}$, as demarcated by the horizontal band in the figure, is well constrained within our regulator range, $334~{\rm MeV} \lesssim \Lambda_{\rm reg} \lesssim 465~{\rm MeV}$.
+In particular, our summary Table~\ref{tab:3} displays the $\Lambda_{\rm reg}$ values at which our EFT solutions reproduce several more of the existing Faddeev calculation based model predictions for the $\Xi^- nn$ binding energy~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}.
+Although the above regulator range apparently seems well beyond the expected ${}^{{\pi}\!\!\!/}$EFT hard scale $\Lambda_H\sim m_\pi$, the model results may still be accommodated within the framework of a modified EFT having an extended domain of validity.
+Consequently, such a modified halo ${}^{{\pi}\!\!\!/}$EFT should have a larger breakdown scale, say, $\widetilde{\Lambda}_H\lesssim 500$~MeV, where interactions between the $\Xi$-hyperon and neutron are possibly dominated by two-pion ($\pi\pi$) or $\sigma$-meson exchange mechanisms.
+We note that one-pion-exchanges are typically ruled out by isospin invariance in strong processes.